arfontalvoANU/solstice-solver/README.md

 ## Release notes

+### Version 0.2.2

+- Fix the estimation of the cosine factor for the  sampled instances: it was not correctly reported and was thus always equal to 0.

 ### Version 0.2

 - Add normal maps to describe spatially varying normals in the tangent space of